kajsataipale/Good-News/README.md

 ### Getting started

-1, Clone this repository (locally) to your desktop
+1, Clone this repository (locally) to your desktop <br>
-2, Launch mamP on your computer (if you dont have mamP, go to and download it.)
+2, Launch mamP on your computer (if you dont have mamP, go to and download it.)<br>
-3, Locate the cloned directory in mamP
+3, Locate the cloned directory in mamP<br>
-4, Open up the browser and enter this (if you are on mac) "localhost:8888" or (if you are on windows, depending on open ports) "http://localhost:8888"
+4, Open up the browser and enter this (if you are on mac) "localhost:8888" or (if you are on windows, depending on open ports) "http://localhost:8888"<br>
 5, Due to that all the data i stored in your cloned directory you are now set.